 Control and quality: I take and process my own films as well as making the prints in the darkroom using far better quality print materials than are currently available for digital black and white inkjet prints.

 Image life: My negatives are on silver gelatin films that are known to last many decades, probably hundreds of years.
-My darkroom prints are on the finest quality silver gelatin fibre based papers that are known to have a life of over 150 years as similar materials were being used in the mid to late 1800’s.
+My darkroom prints are on the finest quality silver gelatin papers that are known to have a life of well over 100 years as similar materials were being used in the mid to late 1800’s.

 No. The main selling point of Dave Butcher Photography is that Dave Butcher takes all of the black and white photographs and makes all the darkroom prints himself.
 The admin. side is run by my wife Jan.